“Kew” refers to the following three separate entities :

 We do not sell your information under any circumstances.
 We may from time to time share your personal data with third parties for them to use for marketing purposes or for us to use jointly with a third party where we are embarking upon a joint fundraising project.
 However, we will only ever do this where you have given us permission to do so or where we are carrying out joint research as detailed in section 2.4.2.

 RBGK, Enterprises and the Foundation may share your personal data between themselves, so if you give your information to RBGK then this may be shared with Enterprises and the Foundation, for example.
 Your personal data will only be shared between the entities for the purposes set out in section 2.2 of this policy.

-We work with service providers and other third parties who help us to operate and to provide and improve our information, products and services, and we may share information with them for this purpose..
+We work with service providers and other third parties who provide services and support to us to run our daily operations, including providing and improving our information, products and services, and we may share information with them for these purposes only.

 Whilst we may allow our staff, consultants and/or external service providers acting on our behalf to access and use your personal data for the activities we have described in this policy (eg. to provide services or products to you, deliver mailings, to analyse data and to process payments), we only permit them to use it to deliver the relevant information, goods or services, and only if they apply an appropriate level of security protection.